jongood01/finance-data-lib/README.md

-#Finance Data Library
+# Finance Data Library

-##Making changes
+## Making changes

-When the code changes are complete, commit and push them then run `export VERSION=0.1.1 && deno task build:deploy` where the env variable is the new version number.
+When the code changes are complete; make sure you commit and push them then run `export VERSION=0.1.1 && deno task build:deploy` where the env variable is the new version number.